 Schlitterbahn is unlike any other waterpark out there.
+It have inventive water rides, including uphill water coasters, and some of the longest water rides we have even been on.
 That said, to make it an awesome day at Schlitterbahn, it’s good to be prepared with a few helpful tips.

 We went last week, and though I have been many times, I still was able to pick up some tips I wanted to share with you for your next trip!

-Schlitterbahn Tip #5: Bring a cooler filled with food to eat on all day!!
+Tips for Schlitterbahn #5: Bring a cooler filled with food to eat on all day!!
 Eat healthy and save money by pack a cooler full of drinks and food.
 Here are some ideas of what to take:

 - homemade sandwichs (make them ahead of time)